CommonSenseMachines/blender-mcp/README.md

    pip install -e .
    ```

+### Troubleshooting

+- Upgrade pip
+- Use `python3.10 -m pip install -e .` if you don't normally use python
+- Use Cursor from the blender-mcp directory
+- Use `python3.10` in mcp.json (or whatever your normal Blender Python version is)

 ## Cursor Configuration

 1. Open Cursor in the root directory of the cloned blender-mcp repo.